massoncheg/forgejo-docs/admin/config-cheat-sheet.md

 - `FORCE_TRUST_SERVER_CERT`: **false**: If set to `true`, completely ignores server certificate validation errors.
 This option is unsafe.
 Consider adding the certificate to the system trust store instead.
 - `USER`: **\<empty\>**: Username of mailing user (usually the sender's e-mail address).
 - `PASSWD`: **\<empty\>**: Password of mailing user.
 Use \`your password\` for quoting if you use special characters in the password.
   - Please note: authentication is only supported when the SMTP server communication is encrypted with TLS (this can be via `STARTTLS`) or SMTP host is localhost.
-See [Email Setup]({{< relref "doc/usage/email-setup.en-us.md" >}}) for more information.
 - `ENABLE_HELO`: **true**: Enable HELO operation.
 - `HELO_HOSTNAME`: **(retrieved from system)**: HELO hostname.
 - `FROM`: **\<empty\>**: Mail from address, RFC 5322.
 This can be just an email address, or the "Name" \<email@example.com\> format.